MegEngine/ICD/README.md

-# Instance-conditional Distillation for Object Detection
+# Instance-conditional Knowledge Distillation for Object Detection
-This is a [MegEngine](https://github.com/MegEngine/MegEngine) implementation of the paper "Instance-conditional Distillation for Object Detection", based on [MegEngine Models](https://github.com/MegEngine/Models).
+This is a [MegEngine](https://github.com/MegEngine/MegEngine) implementation of the paper "Instance-conditional Knowledge Distillation for Object Detection", based on [MegEngine Models](https://github.com/MegEngine/Models).

 The pytorch implementation based on detectron2 will be released soon.